hitesh-wadile/Word_File_Manupulation/README.md

 ```
 #Run the main script in the terminal:
 ```
-python fileAutomatio.py
+python fileAutomation.py
 ```

-Replace main_script.py with the actual name of your main Python script.
+#Now Output of Your Project will be Generated